-- Check the filler cap is locked correctly after closing. - Change your clothing in case of fuel spills on them. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Close the filler cap. - Push down the filler cap until the lock engages.
+- Check the filler cap is locked correctly after closing. - Change your clothing in case of fuel spills on them. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Fold down the filler cap. - Turn the ignition key 90° clockwise. - Push down the filler cap and turn the ignition key counterclockwise until the tank lock engages. - Remove the ignition key and close the cover.